Statement of Policy:

 - See others as Christ sees them.

-- Make sure that you have been cleansed by blood.
+- Make sure that you have been cleansed by the blood of Jesus.

 - Crucify self and flesh.

 - Fill up with God.
 Ask for the power of God to come in and indwell you anew.

 - Walk in a priestly ministry.
 (See Hebrews 8 and 10).

 - Intercession will break down strongholds when nothing will.

 - Intercession and tears will touch God when nothing else will.